ZIP: 228

 In a Swap Order, senders only manipulate their funds.
 This means that senders of Orders spend their notes (input) denominated in an Asset \(\mathsf{A}_1\) and create a note for themself, to receive the desired amount of another Asset \(\mathsf{A}_2\) .

-To support a CLOB like trading environment, the Order senders do not know in advance with whom their orders will be matched, so they do not know, in advance, who is the recipient of the funds they offer to swap.
+To support a Closed Ledger Order Book (CLOB)-like trading environment, the Order senders do not know in advance with whom their orders will be matched, so they do not know, in advance, who is the recipient of the funds they offer to swap.
 As such, they cannot create notes for a recipient other than themself.
-To form an Order, the sender must generate Actions with output notes and associated commitments, that use their own diversifier \(\mathsf{d}\) and diversified transmission key \(\mathsf{pk_d}\) 9.
+To form an Order, the sender must generate Actions with output notes and associated commitments, that use their own diversifier \(\mathsf{d}\) and diversified transmission key \(\mathsf{pk_d}\) 11.

 Each Order can be seen as an “invalid" ZSA transaction to oneself, which is unbalanced w.r.t each ZSA AssetBase.
 Each Order only “becomes valid” in the context of a Swap Bundle, whose overall value is balanced across Asset Bases (i.e. the two Orders balance each other).